joelkoz/QwicktracePCB/README.md

 ![Qwicktrace components](QwickFab-components-actual.png)

 The Qwickfab Pro system is made from parts printed with your 3D printer as well as easy to obtain off the shelf parts.
-The STL files for this project can be found here in this repo in the `stl-files` directory.
-A complete bill of materials can be found in the `docs` directory, along with build instructions and other technical documentation.
+The STL files for this project can be found here in this repo in the `hardware/*/stl` directories.
+A complete bill of materials can be found in the `docs` directory.

+Build instructions with project discussion is located on the project's [Hackaday Project Page](https://hackaday.io/project/182645-qwickfab-pcb)

 To install the software on the Raspberry Pi, see the file `Setting up Raspberry Pi`, also in `docs`